StainlessStasis/CobblemonSpawnAlerts/README.md

 A highly customizable Cobblemon sidemod to alert you when a certain Pokemon spawns

 ## IMPORTANT:<br>
 **Some Pokemon info, like IVs or Nature, may not display properly if you are on a server!** Servers can optionally install this mod to broadcast this info to clients if they desire, also with a config of its own.
-If a server does not have this mod installed, then things will not display correctly.
+If a server does not have this mod installed, then things will not display correctly.<br>
+Also, while the serverside mod is optional, all clients must have the mod if the server does.

 ## No more staring at the minimap!
 Have you ever been hunting for an ultra-rare, and as you're flying around your eyes are too focused on reading each Pokemon's name that you miss something?
 Well with this mod, you can simply receive a message in chat when the Pokemon spawns instead!
 The config is a JSON file that is very easy to edit and add any Pokemon you want.